This is the multi-page printable view of this section. Click here to print.

 for more other backend configurations, please refer tointroduction to configuration options

-Carry the -p true arguments when starting the script, which indicates preload, to create a sample graph.
+Pass the -p true argument when starting the script to enable preload, which creates a sample graph.

 bin/start-hugegraph.sh -p true